learn-co-curriculum/map-filter-lab-python/README.md

                                           ), yelp_restaurants))
 ```

-We have a list of five restaurants from the Yelp Api.
+We now have a list of restaurants from the Yelp Api.
 Let's take a look at the list.

 ```python